menpo/menpowidgets/README.md

 IMPORTANT
 =========
-Menpo-widgets has been designed for academic use.
+Menpowidgets has been designed for academic use.
 The project changes quickly as determined by our research, and this should be kept in mind at all times.

-Menpo-Widgets.
+MenpoWidgets.
 Jupyter widgets for fancy visualization
 ======================================================

 Installation